 Student Discipline Policy

-The Governing Board of Westside Atlanta Charter School (“Westside”) adopts the following policy which shall be effective on that date that the policy is adopted by the Board.
+The Governing Board of Westside Atlanta Charter School (“Board”) adopts the following policy which shall be effective on that date that the policy is adopted by the Board.

 SECTION 1.
 Purpose

 SECTION 1.1.
 Westside’s discipline policy sets out the rules of student behavior applicable to all students and the procedures for imposing discipline on students who violate these rules.
 In general, discipline is designed to correct a student’s misconduct and to encourage the student to be a responsible citizen of the school community.
 Disciplinary actions will be in proportion to the severity of the unacceptable behavior, its impact on the school environment, the student’s age and grade level, the student’s previous discipline history, and other relevant factors.